donalmurtagh/migrate-2-grails3/README.md

 ## migrate-2-grails3
 A Grails 2 plugin that performs a partial migration of a Grails 2 plugin or application to Grails 3

-### Instructions
+### Usage

 - Create an empty Grails 3 application or plugin (depending on what you're migrating)
-- Install this plugin in the application being migrated
+- Install this plugin in the Grails 2 project being migrated, i.e. add the following to `BuildConfig.groovy` replacing ${version} with the latest version of this plugin

+    plugins {
+        build    ':migrate-2-grails3:${version}'
+        // other plugin dependencies
+    }

-- On the command-line set the current directory to the root of the project being migrated and run the following command
+- Ensure that the current Grails version matches that of the Grails 2 project and the following command therein

-`grails migrate <path> <plugin package name>`
+`grails migrate [path to Grails 3 project] [plugin package name]`

 #### Arguments